lumiwazeare/pharmacy-test/README.md

  - Save your script in `/scripts` directory.

-2. Run the following search operations usinf your favourite mongodb client tool (i.e. MongoDB compass) and make comments of your observations in terms of performance in `/doc/Test.md`:
+2. Run the following search operations using your favourite mongodb client tool (i.e. MongoDB compass) and make comments of your observations in terms of performance in `/doc/Test.md`:

  - `findById`
  - `findAll`